acryptos/docs-thegreatwave/tokenomics.md

 ### Notes

-There are some novel ideas in the Tokenomics here.

 Liquidity is built into the Governance Vault, so there is no longer a need to separately incentivise liquidity.

-* It also means Governance Vault holders are expected to take on Impermanent Loss risk.
+It also means Governance Vault holders are expected to take on Impermanent Loss risk.

-* The TGW withdrawal fee acts as a lock-in for the Founding Team and early investors.
+The TGW withdrawal fee acts as a lock-in for the Founding Team and early investors.
-* NFTs play a central role in the project’s Tokenomics.